apike/allenpike.com/_posts/2023-12-30-a-bet-on-product.md

   - steamclock
 ---

-Last year, I realized it was time for me to switch things up.
+Last year, I realized it was time to switch things up.

 In 2010, my co-founder Nigel and I started Steamclock.
 The vision was to build products for clients, and use those profits to fund our own product development.
 Which worked!
 Mostly.
 We’ve built [a client business](https://steamclock.com/) that’s been growing and profitable for a decade straight, which has funded a lot of our own product exploration.

-As we grew, though, a flaw in our plan became clear: if your revenue comes from client services, your work will be at a disadvantage.
+As we grew, though, a flaw in our plan became clear: trying to build your own products within an established client services company puts both businesses at a disadvantage.
 Specifically, a focus disadvantage.

 There are fundamental differences between building a product for a client and building a product startup.
 They justify different mentalities, approaches, and habits.
 When you have other revenue coming in, you can get away with side quests – such as building a polished, well-loved app that [gets a million downloads, yet loses money](https://playspies.com/release/2022/06/season4/).
 These adventures may feel partially successful because they’re fun and educational and popular, but if a product is not a tenable business, it’s a hobby.
-Hobbies can be rewarding, but by definition they can’t support a talented team iterating and improving towards something truly great.
+Hobbies can be rewarding – but by definition they can’t support a talented team, iterating and improving towards something truly great.

-Building with a talented team, iterating and improving towards something great, is how I want to spend my days.
+There are a lot of ways to build things, but I like to build with a talented team, iterating and improving towards something great.
 That’s how we do in our client work, and that’s what I want to do for product.
 But trying to do both in the same team makes it harder to do either well.

-So, last year, we started the process of gradually splitting our client services and product development work into separate businesses.
+So, last year, we started the process of splitting our client services and product development work into separate businesses.

 <div class="centered">
 <img src="/images/2023/plants.png">
 </div>

 From one perspective, it’s a simple change: despite our many product experiments, Steamclock is fundamentally a client services business.
-In a way, this change is less about splitting out a product business, and more about founding a new one.
+Given that, this change is less about splitting out a product business, and more about founding a new one.

-From another perspective, it’s a difficult change: I’ve been focused on our client services business for over a decade.
+From another perspective, it’s a complex change: I’ve been focused on our client services business for over a decade.
 Despite a lot of progress in giving our teams ownership and independence, I was still a bottleneck for some key processes like hiring, marketing, and strategic planning.
-I wanted to push hard and finish that process so I could focus on product, but after 12 years I found myself a bit burnt out.
+I wanted to push hard and finish that evolution so I could focus on product, but after 12 years I found myself a bit burnt out.

 After some angst and coaching, I devised a plan: